kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-12-tottenham-cross-too-much.md

 <figure>
     <img src="https://i.imgur.com/amiFWe6.jpg">
-    <figcaption>Figure 3.1 - Premier League teams ranked by percentage of crosses into the penalty area to passes into the penalty area in the past 60 days.
-[Data via Stathead FBref](https://stathead.com/tiny/eQ0Es)</figcaption>
+    <figcaption>Figure 3.1 - Premier League teams ranked by percentage of crosses into the penalty area to passes into the penalty area in the past 60 days. <a href="https://stathead.com/tiny/eQ0Es">Data via Stathead FBref</a></figcaption>
 </figure>

 There is no right or wrong way of attacking the penalty area but I wouldn't associate Tottenham with players that are at skilled at heading the ball.
 The only players that are proficient headers of the ball are Richarlison, who is injured, and Cristian Romero, a defender who only gets on the end of crosses during free-kicks or corners.